-In the subsequent years, global developments, security concerns and the high cost of minting money led to many changes in the motif and the material of the currency.
-In 1940, the one-rupee note was reintroduced as a wartime measure.
-The watermark was made more difficult to copy and the security thread was introduced in 1944 to counter high-quality forgeries of rupees by the Japanese during their assault on Burma in WW II.
+In subsequent years, global developments, security concerns, and the high cost of producing currency led to numerous modifications to the design and composition of currency.
+As a wartime measure, the one-rupee note was revived in 1940.
+During the Japanese invasion of Burma during World War II, the watermark was made more difficult to replicate and the security thread was introduced in 1944 to combat the production of high-quality counterfeit rupees by the Japanese.

-There is no uniformity or regularity in the change of colour, security features or pattern.
-“It isn’t wise to change the design and features frequently as it inconveniences people.
-At the same time, to prevent forgeries, we can’t keep it constant,” says Alpana Killawala, the RBI’s chief general manager.
-The George VI series continued till 1947.
-After Independence, a new design one-rupee coin was released in 1949.
-After careful consideration, King George VI’s portrait was replaced by Asoka’s Lion Capital, though a portrait of Mahatma Gandhi was initially considered but rejected.
-In 1960, the Hirakud dam, a symbol of India’s industrialisation, replaced the elephant motif on the Rs 100 note.
+There is no consistency or regularity in the color, security features, or pattern changes.
+“It is ill-advised to frequently alter the design and features of a product because it causes inconvenience for customers.
+In order to prevent forgeries, we cannot keep it constant,” says Alpana Killawala, chief general manager of the RBI.
+The George VI era lasted until 1947.
+In 1949, a new design one-rupee coin was issued following India’s independence.
+King George VI’s portrait was replaced with Asoka’s Lion Capital after careful consideration, though a portrait of Mahatma Gandhi was initially considered but rejected.
+The Hirakud dam, a symbol of India’s industrialization, replaced the elephant on the Rs 100 banknote in 1960.

-During the first decade of Independence, the rupee was divided into 16 annas.
-Each anna was subdivided into either four pices or 12 pies.
-The Anna Series, introduced on January 26, 1950, was the first coinage of the Republic of India.
-It was continued for seven years, and then replaced with the decimal system, which divided the rupee into 100 naya paise.
-High inflation led to change in the metal for coins—from silver to nickel to aluminium to steel.
-Similarly, the paper currency has undergone a sea change—the economic crisis of the late 1960s led to a reduction in the size of notes and fears of black money in circulation led to the cancellation of high denomination notes like the Rs 1,000, the Rs 5,000 and the Rs 10,000 in 1978.
-But in 2000, the Rs 1,000 series were reintroduced with optically variable ink that changes colour on tilting.
-Given that the lifespan of a currency note is generally only two years, many of the paper currencies, such as the Rs 1 and Rs 2 notes, have now been phased out.
-The five-rupee note is due to be phased out too.
+Throughout the first decade of independence, the rupee was subdivided into sixteen annas.
+Each anna was divided into either four or twelve portions.
+Introduced on January 26, 1950, the Anna Series was the first coinage of the Republic of India.
+Seven years later, it was replaced with the decimal system, which divided the rupee into 100 naya paise.
+High inflation caused a shift from silver to nickel to aluminum to steel for coinage.
+Similarly, the paper currency has undergone a sea change; the economic crisis of the late 1960s led to a reduction in the size of notes, and in 1978, the Rs 1,000, Rs 5,000, and Rs 10,000 were withdrawn from circulation due to fears of black money.
+However, the Rs 1,000 series was reintroduced in 2000 with ink that changes color when tilted.
+Given that the average lifespan of a currency note is two years, many paper currencies, including the Rs 1 and Rs 2 notes, have been phased out.
+The five-rupee note will also be eliminated.

-The coins and notes of today are all part of the Mahatma Gandhi series that came into use in 1996.
-The currency notes have complex watermarks, windowed security thread, a latent image of Gandhi and intaglio features for the visually handicapped.
-Further enhancements in 2005-06 raised intaglio printing and widened the security thread.
+The current coins and banknotes are all part of the 1996-introduced Mahatma Gandhi series.
+The banknotes include complex watermarks, a windowed security thread, a latent Gandhi image, and intaglio features for the visually impaired.
+In 2005-2006, additional improvements increased intaglio printing and widened the security thread.